aappddeevv/mscrm-soap-auth/README.md

 * Count all entities in an org.
 * Dump attributes for an entity to a file, basically an extract to CSV.
-The download can run very fast if you first create a "key" partition, it shoud be the fastest downloader anywhere that is only constrained by memory size.
+The download can run very fast if you first create a "key" partition, it shoud be the fastest downloader that is only constrained by memory size.
+Formatted values can be downloaded and some types of CRM values are "expanded" automatically into multiple attributes.
+You can restrict the attributes downloaded through an attributes file (see metadata).

 other
-* Run --help to print show other capabilites.
+* Run --help to print show other capabilities.

-Many thanks to contributors, a particular person in general recently who remains anonymous.
+Many thanks to contributors, a particular person in general recently who remains anonymous but was instrumental in pushing this application forward.